peterxcli/blog/content/oss/ozone/ozone-committer/index.en.md

 ## TL;DR / Quick start

 Too long; didn’t read?
-Just hop into the [apache-ozone Slack channel](https://opensource4you.slack.com/archives/C07PLV9QNLF).
+Just hop into the [Apache Ozone Slack channel](https://opensource4you.slack.com/archives/C07PLV9QNLF).
 Take that *first* step—dig deeper whenever the mood strikes.
-Everyone’s super nice. 💪
+Everyone’s super nice. 💪\
+(If you haven’t joined the [OpenSource4You Slack channel](https://opensource4you.slack.com/archives/C07PLV9QNLF), you can use [this invite](https://join.slack.com/t/opensource4you/shared_invite/zt-3585ed66a-8XzY9sjynGFFrkIyK9EbLw) to join.)

 ---